 The most significant challenges facing the Torrijos government have included dealing with the funding deficits of the country's social security fund; developing plans for the expansion of the Panama Canal; and combating unemployment and poverty.
 In April 2006, the government unveiled its ambitious plans to build a third lane and new set of locks that will double the Canal's capacity.
 In an October 2006 referendum on the issue, 78% of voters supported the expansion project, which officially began in September 2007.
-The new set of locks are estimated to be completed by 2014.
+The new set of locks is estimated to be completed by 2014.
 Panama's service-based economy has been booming in recent years, but income distribution remains highly skewed, with large disparities between the rich and poor.
-Because Panama's Constitution does not allow for presidential reelection, jockeying has already begun for the May 2009 presidential elections.
-Primary elections for various parties will be held later this year.
+Because Panama's Constitution does not allow for presidential re-election, jockeying began in early 2008 for the May 2009 presidential election.
+Leading candidates include former government minister Ricardo Martinelli of the centrist Democratic Change (CD) party and former housing minister Balbina Herrera of the ruling PRD.

-The United States has close relations with Panama, stemming in large part from the extensive linkages developed when the Panama Canal was under U.S. control and Panama hosted major U.S. military installations.
-The current bilateral relationship is characterized by extensive counternarcotics cooperation, assistance to help Panama assure the security of the Canal, and negotiations for a bilateral free trade agreement (FTA).
-The United States provided Panama with \$12.2 million in foreign aid in FY2007 and an estimated \$7.7 million in FY2008, while the FY2009 request is for \$11.6 million.
+The United States has close relations with Panama, stemming in large part from the extensive linkages developed when the canal was under U.S. control and Panama hosted major U.S. military installations.
+The current relationship is characterized by extensive counternarcotics cooperation, assistance to help Panama assure the security of the Canal, and negotiations for a bilateral free trade agreement (FTA).
+The United States is providing an estimated \$7.7 million in foreign aid FY2008, and Panama is expected to receive at least \$2.9 million in FY2008 supplemental assistance under the Mérida Initiative.
+For FY2009, the Administration requested \$11.6 million in bilateral foreign aid, and Panama would also receive a portion of Mérida Initiative for Central America in FY2009.

-After 10 rounds of negotiations, the United States and Panama announced the conclusion of an FTA in December 2006, although U.S. officials stated the agreement was subject to additional discussions on labor and that the Administration would work with Congress to ensure strong bipartisan support.
-Subsequently, congressional leaders and the Bush Administration announced a bipartisan deal in May 2007, whereby pending FTAs, including that with Panama, would include enforceable key labor and environmental standards.
-On June 28, 2007, the United States and Panama signed the FTA, which included the enforceable labor and environmental provisions.
-Panama's Legislative Assembly overwhelmingly approved the agreement on July 11, 2007 by vote of 58 to 3, with 1 abstention.
-The U.S. Congress had been likely to consider implementing legislation for the agreement in the fall of 2007, but the September 1, 2007 election of Pedro Miguel González to head Panama's legislature for one year delayed consideration of the FTA.
-González is wanted in the United States for his alleged role in the murder of a U.S. serviceman in Panama in June 1992.
-His term is up on August 31, 2008, a step that may increase the likelihood of the agreement's ratification.
-(Also see "U.S.-Panama Free Trade Promotion Agreement" above.)
+In June 2007, the United States and Panama signed a bilateral FTA, which included enforceable labor and environmental provisions that had been agreed upon in a bipartisan deal between U.S. congressional leaders and the Bush Administration in May 2007.
+Panama's Legislative Assembly overwhelmingly approved the agreement in July 2007.
+The U.S. Congress had been likely to consider implementing legislation in the fall of 2007, but the September 1, 2007 election of Pedro Miguel González to head Panama's legislature for one year delayed consideration.
+González is wanted in the United States for his alleged role in the murder of a U.S. serviceman in Panama in 1992.
+His term expired September 1, 2008, and González did not stand for re-election.
+The Bush Administration had wanted Congress to consider FTAs in the order that they were negotiated, which put the controversial FTA with Colombia ahead of Panama.
+The Administration did not submitted implementing legislation on its own, leaving any potential action for the next Administration and the 111th Congress (Also see "U.S.-Panama Trade Promotion Agreement" above.)

-CRS Report RL30981, Panama: Political and Economic Conditions and U.S. Relations, by Mark P. Sullivan.
+CRS Report RL30981, Panama: Political and Economic Conditions and U.S. Relations, by (name redacted).